 In 2009, I launched Citizen X, a western set in a world where Carthage defeated Rome, and cobbled together the Grassroots anthology (co-edited with Chris Lawson).
 In 2010 I began illustrating my anti-romantic comedy She’s Famous Now, and the dark comedy Reaping Profit.
-I also launched my freelance writing career in earnest as a regular contributor to AOL’s Asylum.
-Since then I have written and illustrated for Maxim, National Lampoon, Moviefone, The Gutters, MTV, COED, and Cracked, where I write the featured column, “The Gentleman Bastard.”
+I also started my freelance writing career in earnest as a regular contributor to AOL’s Asylum.
+Since then I have written and illustrated for Maxim, National Lampoon, Moviefone, The Gutters, MTV, COED, and Cracked, where I wrote the featured column, “The Gentleman Bastard.”

 But mostly I ride bikes and eat tacos.